tech256/inviter/README.md

 ## Deployment

 Deployed on Heroku.
-Ask @alindeman for access.
+Ask @iamvery for access.
 In production, we run a puma process in the same dyno as a sidekiq worker.
 It's a hack to keep it free.